It's Easy to Enrol

 Rainfall

 One of the major limiting factors determining what you grow in any particular site is the rainfall the site receives.
-Deficiencies in rainfall can in many cases be offset by irrigation from alternative sources of water, however if these sources are not available, or if the cost to supply the irrigation water is prohibitive then you need to choose a site that provides sufficient natural rainfall for your plants.
+Deficiencies in rainfall can in many cases be offset by irrigation from alternative sources of water, however, if these sources are not available, or if the cost to supply the irrigation water is prohibitive then you need to choose a site that provides sufficient natural rainfall for your plants.
 There are four major points to consider regarding rainfall.
 These are:-

-* Distribution - This refers to when the rain falls.
+• Distribution - This refers to when the rain falls.
 25mm (an inch) of rainfall in a normally moist site during winter conditions will not have the same significance as the same amount falling in a normally drier site, or in summer.

-* Variability - Some areas have very consistent rainfall, others do not.
+• Variability - Some areas have very consistent rainfall, others do not.
 Two sites may have the same average annual rainfall, but there may be quite different variation around that average at each site.
-For example, each site may have an average annual rainfall of 1000mm (39inches) but one may vary between 250 (10inches) and 2000mm (78inches) from year to year, while the other may only vary between 750 and 1300mm (30-69inches) from year to year.
+For example, each site may have an average annual rainfall of 1000mm (39inches) but one may vary between 250 (10 inches) and 2000mm (78 inches) from year to year, while the other may only vary between 750 and 1300mm (30-69 inches) from year to year.

-*Frequency - This is a measure of how often it rains, and can be important in determining the size of water storages.
+• Frequency - This is a measure of how often it rains, and can be important in determining the size of water storages.
 For example where there is a large interval between periods of rain then water storages (e.g. farm tanks) will have to be larger than for sites where rain falls frequently.

-*Intensity - This is the total rainfall annual divided by the number of wet days (days exceeding 0.2mm of rain).
+• Intensity - This is the total rainfall annual divided by the number of wet days (days exceeding 0.2mm of rain).
 This is very important in terms of runoff.
-In areas of high intensity rainfall runoff is generally high, and consequently the % of water infiltrating into the soil is low in comparison to areas with low intensity rainfall.
-Erosion can be a major problem in high intensity rainfall areas, while getting sufficient runoff to boost water storages can be a problem in low intensity areas.
+In areas of high intensity rainfall runoff is generally high, and consequently, the % of water infiltrating into the soil is low in comparison to areas with low intensity rainfall.
+Erosion can be a major problem in high intensity rainfall areas, while getting sufficient runoff to boost water storage can be a problem in low intensity areas.

 Evaporation

 Evaporation is the loss of water as water vapour.
 It increases as temperatures increase, humidity drops and winds increase.
 It can be measured by determining the amount of water evaporated from a free water surface exposed in a pan.
 In countries, such as Australia, where surface water storage is extremely important for agricultural purposes, evaporation is very significant.
-As with other climatic data maps or tables of evaporation data are generally readily available.
+As with other climatic data maps or tables of evaporation data is generally readily available.

 Effective rainfall

 Perhaps the most important climatic parameter that determines the growing season at a particular site is 'Effective Rainfall'.
 This can be defined as the rainfall over a certain period (e.g. month) minus the soil evaporation (equivalent to approximately one third of pan evaporation figures) during the same period.
-Positive figures indicate that soil moisture is increasing, or in other words the amount of rainfall received in that period exceeded the amount of water lost by evaporation.
+Positive figures indicate that soil moisture is increasing, or in other words, the amount of rainfall received in that period exceeded the amount of water lost through evaporation.
 Negative figures indicate that evaporation has exceeded rainfall and that the soil is drying up.
-The number of months in succession in which rainfall exceeds evaporation (as long as temperature isn't a limiting factor) determines the growing season of a particular site.
+The number of months in succession in which rainfall exceeds evaporation (as long as the temperature isn't a limiting factor) determines the growing season of a particular site.

 Wind

 Wind is important to plant growth in a number of ways the stronger the wind the greater the amount of evaporation.
 Strong winds can physically damage plants and facilities (e.g. sheds).
 Slight winds on cold clear nights help prevent frosts occurring.
-Sites subject to regular strong or gusty winds, hot dry winds, or very cold winds should be avoided unless the site can be readily modified, for example by wind breaks, or protective structures such as greenhouses.
+Sites subject to regular strong or gusty winds, hot dry winds, or very cold winds should be avoided unless the site can be readily modified, for example by windbreaks, or protective structures such as greenhouses.

 Extreme hazards